csound-flossmanual/csound-floss/book/07-c-working-with-controllers.md

 the orchestra is launched, this instrument will remain silent until the volume control is moved.
 This frustration might become greater when many midi controllers are begin utilised.
 It would be more useful to be able to define the starting value for each of these controllers.
+The&nbsp;
-The [initc7](https://csound.com/docs/manual/initc7.html) opcode allows us to do this.
+[initc7](https://csound.com/docs/manual/initc7.html) opcode allows
+us to do this.
 If _initc7_ is placed within the instrument itself it will be reinitialised each time the instrument is called, if it is placed in